Is Graphic Design a Good Career? Not sure what a graphic designer does? Want to know the pros and cons of being a graphic designer?

 Like this post? 🙂 Check out my post on How to Attract Success through the Power of Creative Visualisation

-Graphic Designer Career Path: Which would you prefer to work for? a small company or a big company, and why?
+Graphic Design as a Career: Which would you prefer to work for? a small company or a big company, and why?

 Small.
 I work for a big company but in a small office.
 There are 6 in our team.

-Graphic Designer Career Path: What is the difference between a graphic designer vs illustrator?
+Graphic Design as a Career: What is the difference between a graphic designer vs illustrator?

 - Graphic Designers will usually work with companies on improving messaging/branding for a product or service.